open-dicom/awesome-dicom/readme.md

 #### General

 - [cornerstoneWADOImageLoader](https://github.com/cornerstonejs/cornerstoneWADOImageLoader) - A [cornerstone.js](https://github.com/cornerstonejs/) Image Loader for DICOM P10 instances over HTTP (WADO-URI) or DICOMWeb (WADO-RS).
 This can be used to integrate cornerstone with WADO-URI servers, DICOMWeb servers or any other HTTP based server that returns DICOM P10 instances (e.g., Orthanc or custom servers).
-- [Daikon](https://github.com/rii-mango/Daikon) - Daikon is a pure JavaScript DICOM reader.
+- [Daikon](https://github.com/rii-mango/Daikon) - A pure JavaScript DICOM reader.
 - [dcmjs](https://github.com/dcmjs-org/dcmjs) - JavaScript implementation of DICOM manipulation.
 This code is an outgrowth of several efforts to implement web applications for medical imaging.
 - [dicomParser](https://github.com/cornerstonejs/dicomParser) - [cornerstone.js](https://github.com/cornerstonejs/)'s lightweight library for parsing DICOM P10 byte streams, as well as raw (not encapsulated in part 10) byte streams, in modern HTML5 based web browsers (IE10+), Node.js and Meteor.
 - [dicomweb-client](https://github.com/dcmjs-org/dicomweb-client) - JavaScript client implementation of DICOMWeb.
-- [dicomweb-pacs](https://github.com/knopkem/dicomweb-pacs) - Easy to use DICOMWEB enabled PACS with DIMSE services based on sqlite database.
+- [dicomweb-pacs](https://github.com/knopkem/dicomweb-pacs) - Easy to use DICOMWeb enabled PACS with DIMSE services based on sqlite database.
 - [dicomweb-server](https://github.com/dcmjs-org/dicomweb-server) - Lightweight DICOMWeb Server with CouchDB.

 #### Visualization

-- [bluelight](https://github.com/cylab-tw/bluelight) - Blue Light is a browser-based medical image viewer is primarily maintained by the [Imaging Informatics Labs](https://cylab.dicom.tw/).
+- [bluelight](https://github.com/cylab-tw/bluelight) - Browser-based medical image viewer primarily maintained by the [Imaging Informatics Labs](https://cylab.dicom.tw/).
 It is a pure single-page application (SPA), lightweight, and using only JavaScript and HTML5 technologies to easily deploy it on any HTTP server.
-- [cornerstone](https://github.com/cornerstonejs/cornerstone) - [cornerstone.js](https://github.com/cornerstonejs) delivers a complete web based medical imaging platform.
-This repository contains the cornerstone.js "Core" component which is a lightweight JavaScript library for displaying medical images in modern web browsers that support the HTML5 canvas element.
+- [cornerstone](https://github.com/cornerstonejs/cornerstone) - A complete web based medical imaging platform.
+This repository contains the [cornerstone.js](https://github.com/cornerstonejs) "Core" component which is a lightweight JavaScript library for displaying medical images in modern web browsers that support the HTML5 canvas element.
 - [dicom.ts](https://github.com/wearemothership/dicom.ts) - A small, superfast JS DICOM renderer.
 - [dicom-microscopy-viewer](https://github.com/ImagingDataCommons/dicom-microscopy-viewer) - Vanilla JS library for web-based visualization of DICOM VL Whole Slide Microscopy Image datasets and derived information.
 - [dicomviewer](https://github.com/ayselafsar/dicomviewer) - A DICOM viewer which uses the [cornerstone.js](https://github.com/cornerstonejs) library to display DICOM files in Nextcloud.
-- [dicomViewerLib](https://github.com/fourctv/dicomViewerLib) - An Angular 9+ DICOM Web Viewer Component, based on [cornerstone.js](https://github.com/cornerstonejs/) Project.
+- [dicomViewerLib](https://github.com/fourctv/dicomViewerLib) - An Angular 9+ DICOMWeb viewer component, based on the [cornerstone.js](https://github.com/cornerstonejs/) project.
-- [DWV](https://github.com/ivmartel/dwv) - DWV (DICOM Web Viewer) is an open source zero footprint medical image viewer library.
+- [DWV](https://github.com/ivmartel/dwv) - DICOM Web Viewer (DWV) is an open source zero footprint medical image viewer library.
 It uses only JavaScript and HTML5 technologies, meaning that it can be run on any platform that provides a modern browser (laptop, tablet, phone and even modern TVs).
-- [dwv-react](https://github.com/ivmartel/dwv-react) - Medical viewer using DWV (DICOM Web Viewer) and [React](https://react.dev/).
+- [dwv-react](https://github.com/ivmartel/dwv-react) - Medical viewer using DWV and [React](https://react.dev/).
 - [U Dicom Viewer](https://github.com/webnamics/u-dicom-viewer) - A simple but functional DICOM viewer for any device with a web browser.
 Allows opening and viewing 2D medical images in a wide variety of DICOM formats.
-- [Viewers](https://github.com/OHIF/Viewers) - The OHIF Viewer is a zero-footprint medical image viewer provided by the Open Health Imaging Foundation (OHIF).
+- [Viewers](https://github.com/OHIF/Viewers) - A zero-footprint medical image viewer provided by the [Open Health Imaging Foundation (OHIF)](https://ohif.org/).
 It is a configurable and extensible progressive web application with out-of-the-box support for image archives which support DICOMWeb.

 #### Other